dell/karavi-authorization/docs/ARCHITECTURE.md

 Given these inputs, many decisions can be made to answer questions like "Can Tenant X, with _these_ roles provision _this_ volume of size Y?".
 The result of the policy decision will determine whether or not the request is proxied.

 ### Quota

+Policy decisions based on the current request and set of roles alone are not enough.
+Karavi Authorization must maintain a cache of volumes approved for creation and deletion in order to know if a Tenant has already consumed their quota on a given storage pool.

 ## Cross-Cutting Concerns